monajemi/datascience/pages/attitude-of-a-data-scientist-tukey.md

 state of a crass technology.
 With them I cannot agree.
-It will still be true that there will be aspects of data analysis well called technology, but there will also be the hallmarks of stimulating science: intellectual adventure, demanding calls upon insight, and a need to find out "how things really are" by investiga tion and the confrontation of insights with experience."
+It will still be true that there will be aspects of data analysis well called technology, but there will also be the hallmarks of stimulating science: intellectual adventure, demanding calls upon insight, and a need to find out "how things really are" by investigation and the confrontation of insights with experience.
 -- John Tukey (The Future of Data Analysis)</p></div>